tradingstrategy-ai/docs/source/glossary.rst

         Example technical indicators are e.g. :term:`EMA (exponential moving average) <EMA>` and :term:`Average Directional Index (ADX)`.

-        If you are developing your algorithmic trading strategy using :term:`Trading Strategy framework, see :ref:`technical analysis` documentation for available technical indicators.
+        If you are developing your algorithmic trading strategy using :term:`Trading Strategy framework`, see :ref:`technical analysis` documentation for available technical indicators.

         See also